 A disgruntled Ferguson and his men departed soon after.

-During his time in prison he was said to be cheerful and liked by his guards with whom he established a close bond regularly dining with them and posing for photographs.
+During his time in prison he was said to be cheerful and was liked by his guards with whom he established a bond and posed with them in the above photograph.

 He was tried on 10 October 1865, and it proved almost impossible to find anyone to speak in his defence though General Wheeler, who was widely admired for having fought an honourable war, did appear as a character witness saying that he was a good soldier who had merely been carrying out instructions.